 • A clinic case manager will enroll you in the Ryan White Program if you are eligible.
 Ryan White is the payor of last resort, which means we will provide assistance with enrollment in other insurance options if possible.

-• If you ever lose or have a lapse in your health insurance, please call 434-200-3366 option 7 immediately for assistance in obtaining other coverage.
+• If you ever lose or have a lapse in your health insurance, please call 434-818-7880 option 7 immediately for assistance in obtaining other coverage.
 This is very important so you can continue to see your doctor, and get your medications.

 What does Ryan White cover?

 The Ryan White Program covers the costs of medical care and support services for both uninsured and insured eligible individuals.
 If you are uninsured, the Ryan White Program will cover the primary charge for the service and you may be responsible for a small copay.
-If you are insured, the Ryan White Program will provide assistance with your copays, coinsurance and deductibles for eligible services.
+If you are insured, the Ryan White Program will provide assistance with your copays, coinsurance, and deductibles for eligible services.

-Services Covered by the Ryan White program:
+Services Covered by the Ryan White Program:

 • Labs: CD4 count and viral load, resistance testing